archesproject/arches-docs/docs/developing/modular-applications/arches-controlled-lists.rst

 Arches Controlled Lists (App)
 =============================

 **Arches Controlled Lists** is an Arches modular application designed to manage controlled lists and reference data within the Arches platform.
-It is meant to update, improve upon, and replace the functionality of the :ref:`Reference Data Manager (RDM)`.
+It is meant to update, improve upon, and replace the functionality of the :ref:`Reference Data Manager (RDM)` (the RDM is slated for deprecation with the upcoming release of Arches version 9, see the `Arches Roadmap <https://github.com/archesproject/arches-roadmap>`_).

 Arches Controlled Lists can be installed as a component of an Arches instance that runs on core Arches version 8 and higher.

 Arches Controlled Lists Uses